AlexHmelevski/AHJSONSerializer/README.md

 ## Author

-AlexHmelevskiAG, alexei.hmelevski@gmail.com
+Alexei Hmelevski, alexei.hmelevski@gmail.com

 ## License

-AHObjectMapper is available under the MIT license.
+AHJSONSerializer is available under the MIT license.
 See the LICENSE file for more info.